 4. Have a plan

 How are you going to reach your running goals?
 A plan is key to making this happen.
-Try to break it down into small steps so you know exactly what you will need to do to reach your goal.
+First, try to break down your goal into small steps so you know exactly what you will need to do to reach your goal.
+Then you can come up with a long term plan.
 Also, be willing to adjust your plan as needed throughout the year.

-What goals are you working towards in 2018?
+What running goals are you working towards this year?

 What is your favorite way to reward yourself?